jim95022/ai_snake/README.md

 # SNAKE AI

-Small project based on [this](https://youtu.be/L8ypSXwyBds?si=CKzTGcw2uGSbPqrk) tutorial.
+Small project inspired by [tutorial](https://youtu.be/L8ypSXwyBds?si=CKzTGcw2uGSbPqrk) from [freeCodeCamp.org](https://www.freecodecamp.org/) YouTube channel.
 A project includes a classic snake video game written using `PyGame` and a neural network model powered by `Pytorch` that is trained on playing this game.